Continuing Education for Addiction Counselors

 Texas Addiction Counselor Continuing Education Resources

-The Texas Certification Board oversees almost 20 different credentials in mental health and addictions counseling, most of which require continuing ed for recertification.
-Strict standards, over 50 pages worth, govern providers, so you won’t be picking up your hours just anywhere.
-In fact, standards are so strict that not even every course offered by authorized providers is necessarily accepted.
+The Texas Certification Board oversees almost 20 different credentials in mental health and addictions counseling, most of which require continuing education for recertification.
+Strict standards, over 50 pages’ worth, govern providers so you won’t pick up your hours just anywhere.
+In fact, standards are so strict that not every course offered by authorized providers is necessarily accepted.

-Fortunately, TCB regularly publishes an updated list of approved learning providers—although you will still have to confirm that individual courses they offer are in compliance.
+Fortunately, TCB regularly publishes an updated list of approved learning providers, although you will still have to confirm that the individual courses they offer comply.

 Some States Are Starting to Outsource Their Continuing Education Approval Options